Wisdom of Committee: Diverse Distillation from Large Foundation Models and Domain Experts: Introduction

+Additionally, \name{} provides a mechanism to reduce computational overhead during distillation.
+Since foundation models are generally more resource-intensive, our framework dynamically computes the relevance of each teacher for a given data sample via learned importance scores.
+Teachers with low relevance are skipped, avoiding unnecessary forward passes---an approach we show can substantially reduce training cost while preserving model quality (Sec.~\ref{sec:distillation_design}).
+Moreover, all auxiliary distillation components are used only during training and entirely discarded afterward: the deployed student model is identical in size and latency to an undistilled model, incurring zero additional inference cost.

-In this work, we argue that forming a teacher committee realizes effective knowledge transfer from foundation models to specialized application models.
-To accommodate a teacher committee without constraints on teacher choices, we design the distillation process as a question-and-answer process with additional parameters for the student to model each teacher's expertise on the task.
-Our contributions are summarized as follows.
+In summary, we argue that forming a diverse teacher committee enables more effective knowledge transfer from foundation models to specialized application models than single-teacher distillation.
+To harness such committees, we propose an interactive question-and-answer distillation framework with learnable parameters to model each teacher's expertise.
+Our main contributions are:

-\begin{itemize} \itemsep{0.01em} \item We hypothesize that forming a teacher committee of both foundation models and complementary models would lead to a smoother knowledge transfer from foundation model to specialized application model.

-\item In Section ~\ref{sec:distillation_design}, we introduce \name{}, which learns a distillation module, including a Question Augmenter and an Answer Augmenter, along with the student model.
-We describe the distillation process in Section~\ref{sec:whole_design}, and how we design and train the distillation module in Section~\ref{sec:distillation_design} and Section~\ref{sec:training_distillation}

-\item We present our evaluation in Section~\ref{sec:experiment}.
-In Section~\ref{sec:experiment_setup}, we describe how to enable distillation in recommendation tasks using both the language model and recommendation system as teachers and how to enable distillation in vision tasks using both the vision-language model and vision model as teachers.
-We demonstrate that leveraging complementary teachers benefits the distillation quality.
-Also, \name{} significantly increases distillation performance when dealing with a diverse teacher committee, leading to the best student compared to various baselines across different teacher choices. \end{itemize}